namhai03/Crawl_Batdongsan.com/README.md

 ## Overview

 Crawling real estate data can provide insights into market trends, pricing, and availability.
 This project uses Python and libraries such as `Selenium`,`pandas` to scrape data from Batdongsan.com.
 I have tested Hung Yen real estate.
 If you need to change the area, please follow the Instructions.

+You can also access my analysis of the data [here]().
 ### Features

 - Extract the following property details from Batdongsan.com: